colin0brass/FaceLabellingExportLrPlugin/README.md

 There is certainly lots that can be improved (see some thoughts listed further below), but hopefully this can be useful.

 ## Status
-Currently this is an early-life prototype with various known and suspected limitations.

-It works for me, on both Mac and Windows, but I have not yet given it any extensive robustness testing, so I fully expect there will be issues in wider deployment.
+This plug-in was first created in August 2020, and has limited use so far, but does seem to be working for a few users across Mac and Windows platforms.

+Please also be aware that I only have limited image test-cases, so I fully expect there to still be limitations and issues across a broader set of image formats and exif variations.

-I strongly advise you only try this if you are comfortable with computing and scripting, and prepared for some failures and debug.
+In the first releases I strongly advised this only for the intrepid who were comfortable with computing and scripting, and prepared for some failures and debug.

-For the less intrepid, I do plan to do further testing and development, though I can't really put a timescale on it due to real-world committments.
+I suspect now a wider set of people _should_ be able to use it, however I'm sure there will still be aspects of deployment and compatibility that I haven't come across yet and therefore will cause issues and need me to fix them.

+Please feel free to raise issues in github, and give information about the version, platform and more specific details to help with diagnosis and fixing.

 ## Quick-Start Notes
 Abbreviated instructions: